Social psychology: Attitudes

 In social psychology, an attitude is a learned, global evaluation that influences thought and action.
 Attitudes are basic expressions of approval and disapproval or likes and dislikes.
 For example, enjoying chocolate ice cream or endorsing the values of a particular political party are examples of attitudes.
-Because people are influenced by multiple factors in any given situation, general attitudes are not always good predictors of specific behavior.
-For example, a person may generally value the environment but may not recycle a plastic bottle because of specific factors on a given day.
+Because multiple factors influence people in any given situation, general attitudes are not always good predictors of specific behavior.
+For example, a person may generally value the environment but may not recycle a plastic bottle on a given day due to specific factors.

-One of the most influential 20th century attitude theories was Cognitive dissonance theory.
+One of the most influential 20th-century attitude theories was Cognitive dissonance theory.
 According to this theory, attitudes must be logically consistent with each other.
 Noticing incongruence among one's attitudes leads to an uncomfortable state of tension, which may motivate a change in attitudes or behavior.

 Research on attitudes has examined the distinction between traditional, self-reported attitudes and implicit, unconscious attitudes.
 Experiments using the Implicit Association Test (IAT), for instance, have found that people often demonstrate implicit bias against other races, even when their explicit responses profess impartiality.
 Likewise, one study found that in interracial interactions, explicit attitudes correlate with verbal behavior, while implicit attitudes correlate with nonverbal behavior.

 Attitudes are also involved in several other areas of the discipline, such as conformity, interpersonal attraction, social perception, and prejudice.

 Persuasion

-Persuasion is an active method of influencing that attempts to guide people toward the adoption of an attitude, idea, or behavior by rational or emotive means.
+Persuasion is an active method of influence that seeks to guide people toward adopting an attitude, idea, or behavior through rational or emotional means.
 Persuasion relies on appeals rather than strong pressure or coercion.
-The process of persuasion has been found to be influenced by numerous variables that generally fall into one of five major categories:
+The process of persuasion is influenced by numerous variables that generally fall into one of five major categories: